Hazards, incidents and injuries

 - identifying and managing health and safety risks

 - reporting when a hazard, near miss (an incident that could have resulted in injury, illness or danger to health) or injury occurs to ensure an investigation is completed and action is taken to eliminate the chance of injury or reoccurrence and to make our workplace safe.

 It is the responsibility of the person involved in the incident, or the person who identified the hazard to use the online incident reporting system to report hazards, near misses or injuries.
 This system ensures the people responsible receive notification quickly so that an investigation can be completed and action taken to reduce the risk.
-The Health and Safety Team are also notified so they can follow up and provide assistance when required.Log an online incident report
+The Health, Safety and Wellbeing Team are also notified so they can follow up and provide assistance when required.Log an online incident report

 Non-work related illnesses and injuries

 There is a range of support available if you have a non-work related illness or injury that impacts on your ability to carry out the inherent requirements of your role.
 Please see the Health & Safety Guideline: Non-work related injuries and illnesses for full details.

-With your consent, Sarah will liaise with you and your treatment providers to seek feedback on restrictions and support to ensure a safe and sustainable return to work.
+With your consent, Shayla will liaise with you and your treatment providers to seek feedback on restrictions and support to ensure a safe and sustainable return to work.
 Where practical, the Health and Safety Advisor will develop a Well to Work Plan.
 This plan may include working reduced hours for a period of time, aids and equipment.

 Information for students

 It is important that all injuries, illnesses, hazards and near misses are reported as soon as possible.
 If you notice a hazard or are involved in an incident, please inform a member of University staff so they can log a Health and Safety Incident Report on your behalf.
 Alternatively, contact the Health and Safety Team directly at email@example.com or call 4033 9999 and select number 5.
 Further information about Student Health and Safety can be found here.

 Managing allegations of sexual misconduct